Social Media Marketing Trends: Insights & Predictions From 19 Experts

 Victoria Edwards, Digital Content Strategist at Florida Blue

-One of the biggest trends for social media in 2015 will be using more budget to help amplify your content’s message.
+One of the biggest trends for social media will be using more budget to help amplify your content’s message.
 I also feel that more departments across enterprises will become more aware of how social media can aid in their efforts, which will in turn start to break down walls.

 Brands will create content that will be more customized for the specific audience, and will also have a tighter connection with PR.